betaflight/betaflight/docs/VTX.md

 ```

 #### SmartAudio V2.1 devices vary depending on their model.
 Check the manufacturers website.
+For these devices the `powervalues` are the output power in dB.

 For example the

 [TBS Unify Pro32 Nano 5G8](https://www.team-blacksheep.com/products/prod:unifypro32_nano):

 ```
 vtxtable powerlevels 3
 vtxtable powervalues  14 20 26